uzair-riaz/translation-management-service/README.md

 - Search by tags, keys, or content
 - JSON export for frontend consumption
 - Secure authentication
-- Optimized for performance
+- Optimized for performance with Redis caching

 ## Requirements

 - PHP 8.2+
 - MySQL 8.0+
-- Redis (optional, for caching)
+- Redis 6.0+ (for caching)
 - Docker (optional, for containerized setup)

 ## Quick Start